wintercms/meta/l6-upgrade-notes.md

 ### Using Carbon directly

 The Carbon library has been upgraded from version 1 to version 2.
 While this should mostly work with existing code, please [review the upgrade guide](https://carbon.nesbot.com/docs/#api-carbon-2).

+<a name="upgrade-jenssegers-date"></a>
+### Using Jenssegers/Date directly

+The `jenssegers/date` library has been removed from October entirely as most of its functionality is now present in Carbon 2.0.
+This should mostly work with existing code unless you were referencing it directly, in which case replace any references to `Jenssegers\Date\Date` with `October\Rain\Argon\Date`.

 <a name="upgrade-symfony"></a>
 ### Using Symfony directly